miekg/debian/README.md

-Small Debian/Ubunti CI/CD
+Small Debian/Ubuntu CI/CD

 Build debian packages for stuff that's

-* not packages correctly in Debian (no k8s support in prometheus e.g.)
+* not packaged correctly in Debian (no k8s support in prometheus e.g.)
 * too old (coredns)
 * not packaged at all (k3s)

-This repo automatically packages: prometheus, k3s and coredns, either from a master branch or a GitHUB release.
+This repo automatically packages: prometheus, k3s and coredns, either from a master branch/commit or a GitHub release.